 RECOMMENDED PLACES TO EAT IN YANGON

-BURMA BISTRO – The food is simply delicious, the staff were very attentive.
-Don’t be put off by the dirty staircase from the street, you will find an oasis up there when you open the door to the restaurant (Located on Corner of Merchant Road &, Shwe Bon Thar Rd)
+BURMA BISTRO – The food is simply delicious, and the staff was very attentive.
+Don’t be put off by the dirty staircase from the street, you will find an oasis up there when you open the door to the restaurant (Located on the Corner of Merchant Road &, Shwe Bon Thar Rd)

 SOFAER & CO – I was super impressed, the tastes were subtle and just what we wanted after 10 days of spicy food in Myanmar.
 Our dessert just melted in the mouth too!
-The decor and ambience was chilled, quirky and relaxed.
-They had a happy hour on some beers and cocktails from 5-8pm (Located at 60 Lower Pansodan Road, Kyauktada Township)
+The decor and ambiance were chilled, quirky, and relaxed.
+They had a happy hour on some beers and cocktails from 5-8 pm (Located at 60 Lower Pansodan Road, Kyauktada Township)

 999 SHAN NOODLE SHOP – Serve up tasty sticky noodles with delicious smoothies that won’t break the bank.
 This busy place is popular amongst locals and backpackers, easy to order as the waiters speak English (Located at 130b 34th St, nr Sule Pagoda or 192 28th St, Junction City)

 WHERE TO STAY IN YANGON

 With only 3 nights and 2 days in Yangon, I wanted to be in the thick of it.
 After much research about where to stay in Yangon, the best option was to opt for the Downtown area.
 It is close to the main sights of the city, either by taxi or on foot.

 YANGON: TRAVEL ESSENTIALS